radical-cybertools/ExTASY/README.md

-minimization_input_file = './min.in'        # Entire path to Minimization file - Do not use $HOME or the likes initial_crd_file        = './penta.crd'     # Entire path to Coordinates file - Do not use $HOME or the likes top_file                = './penta.top'     # Entire path to Topology file - Do not use $HOME or the likes
+minimization_input_file = './min.in'        # Entire path to Minimization file - Do not use $HOME or the likes initial_crd_file        = './penta.crd'     # Entire path to Coordinates file - Do not use $HOME or the likes top_file                = './penta.top'     # Entire path to Topology file - Do not use $HOME or the likes logfile                 = 'coco.log'        # Name of the log file created by pyCoCo

 #-------------------------Analysis--------------------------
 grid                    = '5'               # Number of points along each dimension of the CoCo histogram dims                    = '3'               # The number of projections to consider from the input pcz file

 ```

 Now you are can run the workload: